 Who we are

-- François Soulard, Chief, R&D Section, Environmental Accounts and Statistics Program Statistics Canada
+François Soulard, Chief, R&D Section, Environmental Accounts and Statistics Program, STC

-- Michael Bordt, Senior Economic Advisor, Ocean Accounts, Economic Analysis and Statistics Directorate, DFO
+Michael Bordt, Senior Economic Advisor, Ocean Accounts, Economics, Statistics, and Data Governance Directorate, DFO

 UN Statistics System of National Accounts: https://unstats.un.org/unsd/nationalaccount/sna.asp